Obtaining ethical approval

 - How will the survey affect respondents?

-Although the harm respondents must always be avoided or minimized, it is never possible to eliminate all risk, and risks should be specified during the informed consent process.
+Although harm to participants must always be avoided or minimized, it is never possible to eliminate all risk, and risks should be specified during the informed consent process.

 - What is the population under study?